goudete/goudete/README.md

 ## Hi there. *I'm Enrique.* 👋🏼

 #### I'm a full stack dev mostly building on node/express and react.
-On the side, I build on Ethereum and Solana
+On the side, I build on Ethereum and Solana.

 #### My mission is to create hand coded goods that delight.